-Following the brutal murder of an elderly man at Reykjavik’s harbour, ambitious but frustrated police detective Katrín Gunnarsdóttir is tasked with tracking down the killer.
+Following the brutal murder of an ex-drug dealer at Reykjavik’s old harbour area, ambitious but frustrated police detective Katrín Gunnarsdóttir is tasked with tracking down the killer.

 An elderly woman is found dead at Valhalla children’s home and it seems to be the same killer.
 The police struggle to find the reason for the murders, but a witness offers a much-needed lead.
 Arnar scours a video for clues while Kata grows concerned for her son.

 When it turns out that Valhall’s last employee is still alive, Kata and Arnar fear that the serial killer may find him before them and the police delve deeper into the dark history of the boys home.
 Arnar suffers a loss and Kata crosses a line.
 Meanwhile, public pressure to solve the murders grows stronger following a televised interview.

 A fingerprint lifted from Thor’s photograph and CCTV footage from the mall help Kata and Arnar to identify a suspect, but the investigation takes them in an unexpected direction.
 Difficulties in their private lives take their toll, and a leak to the press puts both the investigation and lives in jeopardy.

 After the Valhalla case is seemingly wrapped up, Arnar learns of several odd inconsistencies regarding one of the murders.
 Kata is is suspended from duty for losing her gun and has a hard time letting go of things while ghosts from Arnar’s past return to haunt him.

 As new evidence points them down a dark path, Kata and Hakon make a bold request from their superiors.
 Arnar tries to help but is consumed by his past and begins to rethink his family.